siam3310/HSC-Notes-by-Siam/SUPABASE_SETUP.md

 -- Step 4: Create/Recreate security policies for the 'note_images' table for safety.
 DROP POLICY IF EXISTS "Public read access for note images" ON public.note_images;
 CREATE POLICY "Public read access for note images"
-ON public.note_images FOR SELECT TO anon USING ( (SELECT is_published FROM public.notes WHERE id = note_id)
+ON public.note_images FOR SELECT TO anon, authenticated USING ( (SELECT is_published FROM public.notes WHERE id = note_id)
 );